 Chapter 5 of the DTR and sections 89A to 89L of FSMA implemented the Transparency Directive provisions on the disclosure of major shareholdings.
-They replaced the provisions requiring disclosure of share interests in sections 198 to 220 of the Companies Act 1985, with responsibility for monitoring and enforcement passing from the Department of Trade and Industry to the FCA.

 In 2009, the changes to DTR 5 (as discussed below) widened the scope of the regime to cover those financial instruments that give rise to a similar economic effect to qualifying financial instruments.
+Following the implementation of TDAD, which came into force on the 26 November 2015, various amendments were made to DTR 5 as outlined above in section B of this chapter.